geobetts/scikit-sort/readme.md

 The prediction is done by sorting the training data set and matching each unseen example to the 'closest' training set example in the sort.

-The algorithm is designed for data with a large amounts of categorical data as features which may be difficult to train via traditional scikit-learn algorithm's due to one-hot encoding creating a high dimension space, which can adversely affect computational performance.
+The algorithm is designed for data with large amounts of categorical data as features which may be difficult to train via traditional scikit-learn algorithm's due to one-hot encoding creating a high dimension space, which can adversely affect computational performance.